ARC-Lab-UF/vhdl-tutorial/combinational/README.md

 # Coding Guidelines for Combinational Logic

-The exmples below give many suggestions, but there are two guidelines that should never be violated for combinational logic:
+The examples below give many suggestions, but there are two guidelines that should never be violated for combinational logic:
- 1. All inputs must be in the sensitivty list for a process, or there likely will be difference between simulation and synthesis.
+ 1. All inputs must be in the sensitivity list for a process, or there likely will be difference between simulation and synthesis.
  1. All outputs must be defined on all paths through a process, or latches will be created during synthesis.

 # Suggested Study Order